This was a FAKE phishing email created by Adelia Risk, your company's cybersecurity provider.

 The message will try to entice you into taking an action such as clicking on a malicious link, opening an infected attachment, or sending a message with sensitive information back to the cyber-criminal.
 Although phishing messages are often well-crafted and can appear convincing, there are things you can look for to help you spot them.

 First, check the sender's email address for the email.
-It says it's "from" the G Suite Team (Google), but that's easy to fake.
+It says it's "from" Facebook, but that's easy to fake.
 Here are some clues:

 This one was tricky!
 There weren't a lot of clues in the email itself.

-Hackers know this -- they'll take real password reset emails from real companies and slightly modify them to trick you into clicking.
-That's why it's so important to look at who sent an email that shows up from the outside.
+That's why it's so important to look at who sent the email that you receive from someone from the outside.

 Most importantly, DO NOT RESPOND TO THE MESSAGE.
-You should also avoid clicking on any links or downloading, clicking on, or opening any attachments.
+You should also avoid clicking on any links or downloading, clicking on, or opening any attachments from questionable emails.
 Report the incident to the person in your company who handles IT and computers.

 If you don't know who to report this to, please call us at 888-646-1616 and we can help.